DCA-in-MI/dca-in-mi.github.io/call_for_paper.md

   - analysis of domain shifts
 - **From data to results: learning from the success**
   - showcasing data-centric solutions with clinical impact

+## FAQs

+- Does every author have to have an OpenReview account?
+  - Our submission policy differs from [CVPR's](https://cvpr.thecvf.com/Conferences/2024/AuthorGuidelines) in that we do **not** require all co-authors to have a OpenReview account.
+- Will accepted papers be published in the CVPR-Workshop proceedings?
+  - Only papers accepted to Track 1 will be published in the CVPR-Workshop proceedings.

 [back](./)